 - Patient Information:

 During clinical trials of RELISTOR administered subcutaneously, no cases of methylnaltrexone bromide overdose were reported.
-In a study of healthy volunteers (n = 41), a single dose of 0.50 mg/kg administered as a subcutaneous injection was well-tolerated.
-A study of healthy volunteers noted orthostatic hypotension associated with a dose of 0.64 mg/kg administered as an IV bolus.
+A study of healthy volunteers noted orthostatic hypotension associated with a dose of 0.64 mg/kg administered as an intravenous bolus.

-RELISTOR (methylnaltrexone bromide) is contraindicated in patients with known or suspected mechanical gastrointestinal obstruction.
+RELISTOR is contraindicated in patients with known or suspected mechanical gastrointestinal obstruction.

 This monograph has been modified to include the generic and brand name in many instances.

 Additional Relistor Information